hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 The Kinesis Jet source supports pipelines with both at-least-once and exactly-once processing guarantees.
-It achieves this by saving KDS offsets into its snapshots and starting data read from saved offsets when restarted.
+It achieves this by saving KDS offsets into its snapshots and starting the reading from saved offsets when restarted.

 The offsets are saved on a per-shard basis, and on restart, each source